exercism/python/exercises/practice/collatz-conjecture/.approaches/if-else/content.md

 If it is, then we divide it by two.
 If it isn't, then we multiply it by three and add one.
 After that, we increment the counter by one.
-After the loop is done, we return the counter variable.
+After the loop completes, we return the counter variable.

-We have to use a `while` loop here because we don't know how many times the loop will run.
+We use a `while` loop here because we don't know exactly how many times the loop will run.

 [value-error]: https://docs.python.org/3/library/exceptions.html#ValueError
 [while-loop]: https://realpython.com/python-while-loop/